kokkos/kokkos-core-wiki/docs/source/API/core/policies/MDRangePolicy.rst

 Preconditions:

-* Provided start index must not be greater than the matching end index for all ranks.
-Otherwise, ``Kokkos::abort()`` is called.
+* The start index must not be greater than the matching end index for all ranks.

 Examples
 --------